timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 ###4 a.

-A translation Look-aside Buffer (TLB) is a memory cache that stores recent translations of virtual memory to physical addresses for faster retrieval.
+A translation Look-aside Buffer (TLB) is a memory cache (hardware) that stores recent translations of virtual memory to physical addresses for faster retrieval.
 See slide 26 from Memory Management or [this video](https://www.youtube.com/watch?v=95QpHJX55bM).

 ###4 b.